 - Alison Heeres is a wellness coordinator with Project Healthy Schools Detroit.
 She started with PHS in 2010.
 Heeres facilitates PHS programming in six schools.
 She really enjoys teaching and working with educators to build wellness into their school environment and spends a vast majority of her time in the classroom.
 Heeres also runs a culinary based food systems program called Next Urban Chef which works with Detroit high school aged youth.
 With experience in running community gardens and healthy catering Heeres' passion is to connect students to healthy eating through culinary and garden based programming.
 She believes knowing where food comes from helps youth and adults alike make healthier choices.

 - Melanie Adams has been involved with the Project Healthy Schools program since she was a sophomore at the University of Michigan in 2010.
 She was a health ambassador and later a peer facilitator for the program.
 Adams joined PHS full-time in August 2012 as a wellness specialist in Detroit.
-She is very passionate about changing the way people interact with food, and recently finished her thesis on local food consumption in college students.
+She is very passionate about changing the way people interact with food, and wrote her senior thesis on local food consumption in college students.
 Adams received her bachelor of arts from the University of Michigan with an Honors degree in Food Systems.

 Health Educator, Project Healthy Schools